Frequently Asked Questions.

 Do you provide rider skills training?

 We are primarily a trail guide service, but when requested we do give basic level advice on technique, line choice and bike handling.
-We can help you with your riding and the variety of trails here provide an excellent training ground to improve your confidence and skills, we just can't teach you how to go win a Red Bull event.
+We can help you with your riding and the variety of trails here provide an excellent training ground to improve your confidence and skills, we just won't teach you how to go win a Red Bull event.

 So you show us the trails and we do whatever we want?